-Home > Career Services > Apply to Grad School
+Home > Career Services > Applying to Graduate School

 Applying to Graduate School

 Career Services can advise you on the process of applying to graduate school.
 You may pick up registration booklets for various tests (GRE, LSAT, MCAT, Praxis, etc.) in the Career Resource Room, as well as a free Graduate School Guide.
 Make an appointment to talk about your graduate school plans and let us help you find the resources you need for the questions you have.

 Decisions Pertaining to Grad School

 Reasons Why I Want to go to Grad School:

 - To gain a Master's or Doctorate for entry into a particular career

 - To be eligible for professional licensing (physical therapy license, etc.)

 - To make more money in my first professional job